Prerequisites

 What Is Page Load Strategy?

-By default, Thunder Code uses a 3-step approach:
+By default, Thunders uses a 3-step approach:

 Network Idle - Waits for network requests to quiet down